+A. Public Safety Personnel (required to commute in the vehicle)
-- a) The Sheriff and paid law enforcement as follows: Sheriff's Patrol Deputies, Sheriff's Detectives, on call Crime Scene Technician, on call Animal Control Officers, Sergeants, Lieutenants, Commander and Chiefs - b) Each Constable and Deputy Constables - c) Investigators in the District Attorney and County Attorneys offices - d) Two on call maintenance employees designated by the Maintenance Division Director - e) Division Commanders, and Operation Commander(s) approved by EMS Director - f) The Fire Marshal Special Operations Chief, Asst.
-Fire Marshal, Special Operations Asst.
-Chief, and On Call Hazmat Special Operations Captain, when on call - g) The Assistant County Engineer for Maintenance Operations, the Director of Field Operations, (9) Senior Foremen and Foreman - h) The Director of Emergency Management and the Deputy Director of Emergency Management - i) The Wireless Communications Tower Technician

-The Senior Director of Emergency Services and the Sheriff have the discretion to assign a vehicle to an appropriate member of their department to facilitate a specific response to emergency scenes or events, on a case by case basis, where the resources are requested and needed.
+- a) The Sheriff and paid law enforcement as follows: Sheriff's Patrol Deputies, Sheriff's Detectives, Sergeants, Lieutenants, Commanders, Assistant Chiefs and Chief - b) Each Constable and Deputy Constables - c) Investigators in the District Attorney and County Attorneys offices - d) EMS Division Commanders and Operation Commander, preapproval required by EMS Director - e) The Fire Marshal Special Operations Chief, Asst.
+Fire Marshal and Special Operations Asst.
+Chief, - f) Road and Bridge Director of Field Operations, (12) Senior Foremen and Foreman - g) The Senior Director of Emergency Services, Director of Emergency Management and the Deputy Director of Emergency Management - B. On Call Vehicle Rotation Only (note out of County miles, if approved) - a) On call Crime Scene Employees - b) On call Animal Control Employees - c) Two Facilities Maintenance Employees - d) One Hazmat Special Operations Captain - e) Wireless Communications Tower Technician(s) - Positions listed in Section A and B may be taxed on vehicle usage.
+Please reach out to the Auditor's Office for more information. - 3.
+The Senior Director of Emergency Services, the Sheriff, and the Senior Director of Infrastructure, have the discretion to assign a vehicle to an appropriate member of their department to facilitate a specific response to emergency scenes or events, on a case by case basis, where the resources are requested and needed.
 This shall only be done in times of high risk, high probability events, or during scheduled special "large scale" events where response is likely.
-This assignment shall be tracked and reported to the Commissioners Court.

-The following list has been grandfathered by the court, will not be expanded, unless approved by the Commissioners Court, and shall show significant decreases in each budget year until phased out.
+This assignment shall be tracked and reported to the Commissioners Court. - 4.
+The following list of emergency response personnel has been exempted from the out of county policy for take home vehicles by the Commissioners Court.
+The list will not be expanded, and exemptions are not transferable due to a vacancy, unless approved by the Commissioners Court.